Anadea/spark/README.md

 ![anadea](https://avatars2.githubusercontent.com/u/4539766?v=3&s=200)

-Yupi is maintained and funded by Anadea, inc.
+Spark is maintained and funded by Anadea, inc.
 The names and logos for Anadea are trademarks of Anadea, inc.

 We are [available for hire][hire].